Kristin Lavransdatter, an enormous novel, provided me with an avenue of escape long ago.

 One fall day, I’d had enough.

-My loveable children were ages two and four.
-My husband had been out to sea on a submarine for a very long time; I did not know when I’d see him again.
+My wonderful children were ages two and four.
+My husband had been out to sea on a submarine for a very long time.
+I did not know when I’d see him again.

-All I wanted was to be transported far, far away–I didn’t even care where–just to be relieved of the drudgery of my life.
+All I wanted was to be transported far, far away.
+I didn’t even care where.
+I desperately wanted to be relieved of the drudgery of my life.

-Neighborless, we lived on a granite slab carved out of a military installation.
-At 29, I was the “senior” wife on our submarine–because all the wives who “outranked” me had fled to different lives.
+With no neighbors, we lived on a granite slab carved out of a New England hillside.
+At 29, I was the “senior” wife on our submarine.
+All the wives who “outranked” me had fled to different lives.

 I thought I had to hold it all together and be strong for the “junior” wives.